 Orangeade Recipe

-The first time I tried a true Southern orangeade drink was over two decades ago years ago, right after we moved to North Carolina.
+The first time I tried a true Southern orangeade beverage was over two decades ago, right after my family moved to North Carolina.
 We uprooted from the Midwest and settled in a small town in the Blue Ridge Mountains.
-I had just given birth to my son Carson and had made a local friend who was also a new mommy.
-Once a week we would meet to stroll our little bundles around the downtown area of our tiny mountain town.
+I had just given birth to my son, Carson, and had made a local friend who was also a new mommy.
+Once a week, we would meet to stroll our little bundles around downtown in our tiny mountain town.
 This particular day was hot.
 As we passed by a diner, my friend asked, “Hey, you want to stop and get an Arn-gid?”
+(Me: Huh?
+A what??)
+I was still working my way through the Blue Ridge dialect, so it took a couple of tries before I realized she was saying Orange-Ade.
+I’d been working on an Orange Julius recipe and thought, maybe this was something similar?
+I had no idea what this unique drink was… I’ll never forget that funny conversation, or the first time I tried this sweet, bright, and citrusy summer drink.
+If you like lemonade, you are going to love orangeade.

 Table of Contents